tv-labs/appium-examples/README.md

 npm install
 ```

-3. Create a `.env` file in the root directory and add your TVLabs API key:
+3. Create a `.env` file in the root directory and add your TV Labs API key:

 ```bash
 TVLABS_API_TOKEN=your_api_token_here